Spanish Colonial Devotional Sculpture | Carved Wooden Santo | Circa 1600s

 Description

-This 17th-century carved wooden figure represents a captivating relic of Spanish Colonial devotion, created during a period when religious iconography was central to daily worship and private faith.
+This 17th-century carved wooden figure represents a compelling relic of Spanish Colonial devotion, created during a period when religious iconography was central to daily worship and private faith.
 Likely depicting a saint or holy figure, the sculpture retains traces of its original painted surface, reflecting both its age and its once-vibrant appearance.
 Despite the loss of one arm, the figure continues to convey authority, reverence, and spiritual presence, embodying the craftsmanship and cultural blending of European and New World traditions.

 Features